puzzle-js/vscode-puzzle/README.md

 - Syntax highlighting
 - File icon support

+### Snippets

+- `fragment`: Adds a new fragment tag.
+- `js`: Starts a js injection inside HTML template.
+- `if`: Starts an if block inside HTML template.

 ## Known Issues

 No issues currently.
 Please open an issue if you face any.